CHF occurs when your heart simply can't pump blood the way it should. It affects as many as 200,000 Americans each year, and there is no cure.

 Myocarditis, or an irritation of the heart muscle, can cause similar issues.

-If you think about your heart as a muscle, you can understand how irritation to that muscle can cause it to function less effeciently than it should, which can likewise have dire consequences—especially if the myocarditis may cause an arrhythmia which makes it difficult to pump blood effectively and efficiently.
+If you think about your heart as a muscle, you can understand how irritation to that muscle can cause it to function less efficiently than it should, which can likewise have dire consequences—especially if the myocarditis may cause arrhythmia, which makes it difficult to pump blood effectively and efficiently.

 Valvular heart disease can also cause congestive heart failure as blood may not have adequate pressure because of damage done to the valves, whether via aortic stenosis (a narrowing of the aortic valve) or even potentially leaky valves.

 Take Steps to Avoid Heart Disease

 Your best bet for avoiding congestive heart failure?
 Get regular checkups and adjust your lifestyle to minimize those risk factors, because again, there is no cure.